pivotal-cf/docs-event-alerts/installing.html.md

 1. Click **Save**.

 1. Return to the Ops Manager Installation Dashboard and click **Apply Changes** to install the PCF Event Alerts tile.

+##<a id="plugin"></a> Install the PCF Event Alerts Plugin

+You must install the PCF Event Alerts Plugin in order to configure notifications.
+This cf CLI plugin is used to subscribe to topics published by a variety of publishers, such as Healthwatch.

+###<a id='installing'></a> Install the Plugin

+The plugin is currently only available to admins.

+To install the plugin, do the following:

+1. Download the plugin binary from Pivotal Network.

+1. To install the plugin, run the command `cf install-plugin PATH-TO-BINARY`.

+###<a id='uninstalling'></a> Uninstall the Plugin

+To uninstall the plugin, run the command `cf uninstall-plugin event-alerts`.

+###<a id='help'></a> Get Help with Plugin Commands

+Run the following commands to get help on the plugin.

+* List all plugin commands: `cf plugins | grep event-alerts`

+* Get help on a specific command: `cf help COMMAND`